-Jaime Martín is a Ramon y Cajal Fellow and an Ikerbasque Research Fellow at the University of the Basque Country (UPV/EHU) and POLYMAT in San Sebastián, conducting research in the field of functional polymer materials.
+Jaime Martín is a Ramon y Cajal Fellow at the University of A Coruña (UDC) conducting research in the field of functional polymer materials.
 Within this, his current main interest is on the morphology, structure and dynamics of conjugated polymers and how these are connected with optoelectronic properties.
 He also holds a visiting position at BERC POLYMAT in San Sebastian.